walkerlala/bignum/README.md

 }
 ```

-All exception throwing interfaces have their error-handling counter-parts:
+All exception throwing interfaces have their error-handling counterparts:
 ```cpp
 // Initialization, constructor v.s. assign()
 {